About RansomLook

 There are various ways to stay updated with new posts:

-- By checking the public instance: https://www.ransomlook.io
+- Check the public instance: ransomlook.io

-- By accessing the API
+- Access the API — Documentation

-- By following us on Mastodon: @Ransomlook@social.circl.lu
+- Follow us on Mastodon: @Ransomlook@social.circl.lu

 There is NO official Telegram Channel!

-Want to Be Part of the RansomLook Community?
+Want to be part of the RansomLook community?

 Join us in making RansomLook even better!
 Here's how you can contribute: